IRSAAtUMn/RWorkshop18/05-Logistic.Rmd

 * Whether or not a tree survives a storm

-## Goals
+### Goals

 In this chapter, we will cover how to...

-* Fit a logistic regression model in R.
+* Fit a logistic regression model in R with quantitative and/or categorical predictors.
-* Interpret the model.
+* Interpret logistic regression model.
 * Calculate probabilities.
 * Test the significance of regression coefficients.

 R's **glm** (generalized linear model) function will be the primary tool used in the chapter.

-## Horseshoe Crab Data
+### Horseshoe Crab Data

-Some females attract many males while others are unable to attract any.
-In this example, the females we study are horseshoe crabs.
+Throughout this module, we will refer to the horseshoe crab data.
+Some female crabs attract many males while others do not attract any.
 The males that cluster around a female are called "satellites."
 In order to understand what influences the presence of satellite crabs, researchers selected female crabs and collected data on the following characteristics:

 * the color of her shell
 * the condition of her spine